mrploch/ploch-common/README.md

 ## Projects and Packages

-The repository consists of the following main projects:
+The repository consists of the following main prsojects:

 - Ploch.Common
 - Ploch.Common.Data.Model